scade-platform/scade-build-tool/README.md

-# SCADE Build Tool
+# SCADE Toolchain

+The SCADE Toolchain is a comprehensive set of tools for building Swift code for both Apple and Android mobile platforms.
+The toolchain includes the following components:

-This repository contains binary packages for `scd`, the SCADE build tool.
-The main purpose of this tool is to build cross-platform packages from Swift code for both Apple and Android mobile platforms.
+- `scd`, the SCADE Build Tool, which supports building cross-platform packages from Swift code for both Apple and Android mobile platforms.

-When building for the Android platform, the build tool automatically detects the installed Swift version and installs the corresponding Swift toolchain for Android.
-Learn more about the Swift toolchain for Android here: https://www.swift-android.com/
+- A port of the Swift toolchain for the Android platform.
+This toolchain supports all Android architectures, including 32-bit ones, and includes a complete port of the Swift Standard Library and Foundation library to the Android platform.
+Learn more about the Swift Toolchain for Android here: https://www.swift-android.com/

+- An improved version of Swift Package Manager with support for cross-platform XCFrameworks for both Apple and Android platforms.
+These frameworks can be used in SPM projects via the .binaryTarget command in the project manifest.

 ## Installation

-The SCADE build tool can be installed via the Homebrew package manager using the following command:
+The SCADE Toolchain can be installed via the Homebrew package manager using the following command:
 ```
 brew install scade-platform/toolchain/scd
 ```